datastax/pulsar-ansible/README.md

 * **svcList**: only cluster metadata related variables are derived/computed
 * **svcCnt** : only server host count related variables are derived/computed
 * **all**    : all variables are derived/computed
-**NOTE**: the server host selection related variables are always derived/computed because it is used in almost all major Ansible playbooks

 ```
 - hosts: <host_inventory_group>